IIIF/api/source/api/presentation/3.0/index.md

 Annotations follow the [Web Annotation][webanno] data model.
 The description provided here is a summary plus any IIIF specific requirements.
 It must be noted that the W3C standard is the official documentation.

-Annotations _MUST_ have their own http(s) URIs, conveyed in the `id` property.
+Annotations _MUST_ have their own HTTP(S) URIs, conveyed in the `id` property.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][webannoprotocol].

 Annotations that associate content that is part of the representation of the view _MUST_ have the `motivation` field and the value _MUST_ be "painting".
 This is in order to distinguish it from commentary style Annotations.
 Text may be thus either be associated with the Canvas via a "painting" annotation, meaning the content is part of the representation, or with another `motivation`, meaning that it is somehow about the view.